waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 .. uml:: sequenceDiagram.uml

-The client-side code is in the file "web/allsembly_demo.xsl", with a separate page for login in the file "web/allsembly_demo_login.xsl".
-The client code is delivered to the web browser by the FastCGI script, "scripts/allsembly_demo.py".
-When a user visits the page hosting the script, e.g., `https://my.webserver.com/cgi-bin/allsembly_demo.py`, the script determines which content to deliver based on whether the user is logged in.
-If the user is not logged in, it delivers an empty XML document that gives "allsembly_demo_login.xsl" as its default XML stylesheet template; otherwise, it delivers a document with "allsembly_demo.xsl" as its default.
+The client-side code is generated by the Django templates in django_app/templates according to the code in django_app/views.py.

-The browser generates the HTML and Javascript for the page from the directives in the XSL document.
-In this case it is trivial.
-If the user is already logged in, that is recognized from the contents of a login cookie.
-The code for the Fast CGI that is invoked by the script, "scripts/allsembly_demo.py" is in the demo.py module.
 It communicates with the Allsembly™ server using RPC (provided by the RPyC library).
 The code on the Allsembly™ server side is in the rpyc_server.py module, especially the AllsemblyServices class.

 The interaction proceeds as shown in Figure 2, above.
 Currently, since there is no interaction between users--each user is in a kind of *sandbox* of its own--which graph to display is dependent on which user is logged it (i.e., the userid in the encrypted login cookie).

-The AllsemblyServices class uses a _UserAuthentication object to check the user's authentication credentials and create the encrypted login cookie.
-Subsequently, The UserServices object is used to provide each of the specific services that require login.
+The UserServices object is used to provide each of the specific services that require login, and it is provided with a login username by the django_app, which must have logged in the user.
 In most cases, the request is just added to a queue.
-This is done for thread-safety since the RPyC server is multi-threaded.
 The AllsemblyServices RPyC server object is running its event loop in a separate thread from the server main loop.

 The server main loop, allsembly.allsembly.AllsemblyServer.server_main_loop(), is started by the script, "scripts/allsembly-server.py", and it, in turn, starts the RPyC service in a separate thread.
 In the main loop, each queue is checked and the requests there are processed.
 Most of the processing involves calling functions in an ArgumentGraph object.
 There is a separate ArgumentGraph object for each graph and it is stored in a mapping that is persisted in the database.
 The ArgumentGraph object draws a new graph and calculates new probabilities with each client request that changes the graph.
 Currently, after the client makes a request that changes the graph, it immediately after that requests a new drawn graph.
 The intention is that in a future version, the client would be subscribed to a server sent events or websockets channel or be waiting on a long poll, to learn when a new graph is ready to be loaded.